PopItUp/BalloonProject-360/README.md

 The following functionality will be completed:

 Unregistered Users:
-- [ ] As an unregistered user, I want to be able to register as a player so my statistics can be recorded.
+- [ ] As an user, I want to be able to register as a player so my statistics can be recorded.
-- [ ] As an unregistered user, I want to be able to play the game in order to have fun.
+- [ ] As an user, I want to be able to play the game in order to have fun.
-- [ ] As an unregistered user, I want to be able to roll the die so I can increment my score.
+- [ ] As an user, I want to be able to roll the die so I can increment my score.
-- [ ] As an unregistered user, I want to be able to see a counter to see my score during the game.
+- [ ] As an user, I want to be able to see a counter to see my score during the game.
-- [ ] As an unregistered user, I want to be able to pop the balloon so I can reach the objective of the game.
+- [ ] As an user, I want to be able to pop the balloon so I can reach the objective of the game.
-- [ ] As an unregistered user, I want to be able to win so I can beat the other players.
+- [ ] As an user, I want to be able to win so I can beat the other players.
-- [ ] As an unregistered user, I want to be able to lose so it is fair to the other players.
+- [ ] As an user, I want to be able to lose so it is fair to the other players.

-Registered User:
-- [ ] As a registered user, I want to be able to login as a player so my statistics can be recorded.
-- [ ] As a registered user, I want to be able to play the game in order to have fun.
-- [ ] As a registered user, I want to be able to roll the die so I can increment my score.
-- [ ] As a registered user, I want to be able to see a counter to see my score during the game.
-- [ ] As a registered user, I want to be able to pop the balloon so I can reach the objective of the game.
-- [ ] As a registered user, I want to be able to win so I can beat the other players.
-- [ ] As a registered user, I want to be able to lose so it is fair to the other players.
-- [ ] As a registered user, I want to be able to see my statistics so I can see my progress as a player.
+- [ ] As a user, I want to be able to see my statistics so I can see my progress as a player.
-- [ ] As a registered user, I want to be able to see other players’ statistics so I can compare our progress.
+- [ ] As a user, I want to be able to see other players’ statistics so I can compare our progress.
-- [ ] As a registered user, I want to be able to have my statistics translated into rankings so I can see how I stand among other           players.
+- [ ] As a user, I want to be able to have my statistics translated into rankings so I can see how I stand among other           players.
-- [ ] As a registered user, I want to be able to delete my statistics in case I lose interest in the game.

 Administrator:
 - [ ] As an administrator, I want to be able to view players’ statistics to handle what goes in the database.
 - [ ] As an administrator, I want to be able to update players’ statistics so their latest scores go in the database.
-- [ ] As an administrator, I want to be able to delete players’ statistics so their scores do not interfere with active players in the      database.

 Database:
 - [ ] As a database, I want to be able to store players’ statistics so they can access their latest progress in the game.